Debdeep1/Java/Java Theory Notes/java-keywords.md

  - String[]args-> command line arguements-> These are array type arguements in the form of collection of strings.
 Sopln(args[0]);

- - Sopln-> Java developers created some predefined and precompiled functions and classes to perform specific tasks.
+ - System.out.println / System.out.print-> Java developers created some predefined and precompiled functions and classes to perform specific tasks.
 E.g.-> System class -> imported into the java program by default as a part of java.lang package out-> is a print stream which will print the output as a stream of data values.